 - At step 2, your welcome to add 1 egg, mixed a little first then added.
 This will help with some binding.

-- leave out the onion all together, or add a small amount of chives.
+- leave out the onion all together, or add a small amount of chives, or try two small leeks insteac of the onion.

 - At step 2 stir in 1-2 minced garlic cloves.